BrightspaceUI/labs/src/controllers/computed-values/README.md

 The `getDependencies` function must always be defined by the consumer, whereas the `shouldCompute` function has an internal default if the consumer does not define their own.

-The default `shouldCompute` function will do an indentity comparison for each of the previous and current dependencies one by one and return immediately if one of the dependencies has changed.
+The default `shouldCompute` function will do an indentity comparison for each of the previous and current dependencies one by one and return true immediately if one of the dependencies has changed.

 While this controller can be very helpful for making sure to only execute heavy computations when needed, be aware of the performance costs of using this approach.
 So, keep in mind what processes occur each `update` call.